Indian Immigration Services Team

 Bringing People Together

 In India, Ganesh Chaturthi festival is not just a religious festival.
 It acts as a medium of unification which pulls people of different backgrounds towards it.
 Societies unite in the planning of communal festivals, which promotes the feeling of community and friendship.
-The festival cuts across caste, creed, and socio-economic boundaries and thus the accommodative Indian culture.
+The festival cuts across caste, creed, and socio-economic boundaries and thus reflects the accommodative Indian culture.

 Promoting Environmental Awareness